bskinn/h5cube-spec/doc/source/specs/v1_0/v1_0__rev1.rst

     |String_t|

-    Second comment linen of the |CUBE| file.
+    Second comment line of the |CUBE| file.
 Corresponds to
     |COMMENT2|.